mekel16/Graph-on-Data-SPPG-Indonesia/README.md

 CREATE CONSTRAINT kabupaten_nama_unique IF NOT EXISTS FOR (k:KabupatenKota) REQUIRE k.key IS UNIQUE;

-// Performance indexes — biar query ga full scan CREATE INDEX kecamatan_nama_index IF NOT EXISTS
+// Performance indexes — agar query tidak melakukan full scan CREATE INDEX kecamatan_nama_index IF NOT EXISTS
 FOR (k:Kecamatan) ON (k.nama);